SIMMC 2.0: A Task-oriented Dialog Dataset for Immersive Multimodal Conversations: SIMMC 2.0 Dataset

 (a) The multimodal context in SIMMC 1.0 consists of either co-observed images or VR environment, which are simplistic and sanitized in comparison to real-world scenarios.
 For instance, the VR environment in SIMMC-Furniture comprises three slots (left, center, right) to populate the catalog items, thus limiting the complexity of referential or disambiguation language.
 In contrast, conversations in \dn{} are grounded in photo-realistic scene renderings of commercial stores that are cluttered and thus closely represent the real-world contexts.

-(b) The number of objects in the multimodal context for SIMMC 1.0 at any turn is capped at 3 compared to $19.7$ on average for \dn.
+(b) The number of objects in the multimodal context for SIMMC 1.0 is capped at 3 compared to $19.7$ on average for \dn.
 This allows for richer coreferences, referential expressions, and disambiguation scenarios, elevating the role of dialog.

 (c) Many of the objects in each scene are only partially observed (\eg, blocked by different items or shelves, out of POV frame), which reflects real-world scenes but poses a more challenging problem for the computer vision module.